sourcebot-dev/sourcebot/README.md

 </div>

-## Building Sourcebot
+## Build from source
 >[!NOTE]
 >You don't need to build Sourcebot in order to use it!
-If you'd just like to use Sourcebot, please read [how to use Sourcebot with custom repositories](#using-sourcebot-on-a-custom-repository).
+If you'd just like to use Sourcebot, please read [how to configure Sourcebot](#configuring-sourcebot).

 If you'd like to make changes to Sourcebot you'll need to build from source: